 Some of these species are only found on the Sunshine Coast.
 The region has many plants and habitats that attract native animals.
 They use them to feed, shelter and breed.

 Over 300 native birds have been recorded here.
 This is around one third of Australia's bird species.
 Some of these are shorebirds.
 They migrate from their winter breeding grounds in arctic Asia, Alaska and the North Pacific to the foreshores of the Maroochy River and Pumicestone Passage.

 Council has made a list of significant animals on the Sunshine Coast.
-The list is found in in the Sunshine Coast Biodiversity Strategy 2010-20.
 In total, 198 native animals have been classified 'significant' because they:

 Despite the range of native animals, the Coast’s biodiversity is declining.
 The biggest threats are:

 - vegetation clearing, habitat loss and divided habitats

 - urbanisation, for example, housing development and roads

 - pest species, such as cane toads, foxes, wild dogs and feral cats.